Pinedale, California: Pinedale Assembly Center

 There is an historical marker just east of Blackstone Avenue on the site of the railroad stop where the Japanese were brought to Fresno.
 The tracks have been removed, and there is now a bike trail in their place.
-The granite maker is on the side of the trail below the Freeway 41 overpass on Nees Avenue.
+The granite marker is on the side of the trail below the Freeway 41 overpass on Nees Avenue.
 At present, some of the original buildings from that era are still standing and a memorial is planned to be unveiled.

 Education

 Fresno County Public Library operates the Pinedale Branch Library.